Explicit Credit Assignment through Local Rewards and Dependence Graphs in Multi-Agent Reinforcement Learning: Experiments

-To examine the effect of the dependence graph on the efficiency of the proposed method, we conduct additional studies on MAPPO with different graph structures in the LBF benchmark.
-As baselines, we choose random graph structures where each agent has a probability of $p$ that it connects to the other agents, also known as the Erdos-Renyi graph.
+We conduct additional studies on MAPPO with different graph structures in LBF.
+As baselines, we choose random graph structures in which each agent has a probability $p$ of connecting to the other agents.
 We tested with different values of $p$ corresponding from sparse to dense graph connections.
-Furthermore, we also construct an oracle dependence graph setup based on domain knowledge of the LBF transitions.
+Furthermore, we also construct a (heuristic) oracle dependence graph setup based on domain knowledge of the LBF transitions.
 Specifically, we consider two agents connected if their L1 distances are less than or equal to 2.
 If there are multiple such agents, we only keep the two closest ones.
-Figure \ref{fig:lbf_er_graph} demonstrates the effectiveness of our graph approximation, which performs almost comparably with the oracle graphs in this benchmark.
+Figure \ref{fig:lbf_er_graph} demonstrates the effectiveness of our graph approximation, which performs almost comparably with the oracle graphs.